-Where to eat near MoMa
+Where to eat near MoMA

 Finding a good American burger, a plate of pasta or even a place to make a quick stop for a good fast food menu won't be difficult.

-A Brief History of MoMa
+A brief history of MoMa

 Today it is considered a temple of modern and contemporary art in the West and has even undertaken a new expansion to get more space for new exhibitions.

-The MoMa Store
+The MoMa Shop

 Other museums that may interest you

-If you want to complete your visit to New York with some other museum, I can not fail to recommend the Museum of Natural History, one of the most impressed me the first time I visited.
+If you want to complete your visit to New York with some other museum, I can not fail to recommend the Museum of Natural History, one of the most impressed me the first time I visited it.
 I tell you all about my experience in the article about Museum of Natural History New York Tickets: how to buy and prices.